C0d3-Bre4k3rs/WolvCTF2024-Writeups/tag-series-1/README.md

 **files (copy):** [chal.py](files/chal.py)

-In this challenge we need to send a message and the last block of an AES encryption.
+In this challenge we need to send a message and the last block of it's AES encryption.
 If they match we receive the flag!

 ## Solution